← Back to Blog

 The Bottom Line

-Master the container lifecycle, write efficient multi-stage Dockerfiles, use Compose for local development, and always run as non-root in production.
-When debugging, docker logs, docker exec, and docker stats will solve 90% of issues.
+Master the container lifecycle, write efficient multi-stage Dockerfiles, use Compose for local development, and lock down production containers with non-root users, resource limits, and image scanning.
+When debugging, docker logs -f, docker exec -it sh, and docker stats will solve 90% of issues without needing anything else.